Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: External field and magnetic susceptibility

-Fig. \ref{fig:dE} represents the contribution of the external field to the total energy computed though the approximated solution \eqref{ApproxSol}.
+Fig. \ref{fig:dE} represents the contribution of the external field to the total energy computed through the approximated solution \eqref{ApproxSol}.

-It is worth noticing here that, when $1/\bar L ^2=K$, the contribution of the external field is zero.
-Furthermore, when $b_{e}>0$ (namely, when the external field is parallel to the magnetic field of the layer itself) we can observe two different behaviors.
-When $\frac{1}{\overline{L}^{2}}-K<0$, then $\delta E<0$ and the solutions analyzed in this paper present a ferromagnetic behavior (as it is energetically favorable that the external field is parallel to the magnetic field of the layer); on the other hand, when $\frac{1}{\overline{L}^{2}}-K>0$, the solution behaves like an anti-ferromagnet.
-On the other hand, the present model fails at short distances.
-For this reason, we consider only the ferromagnetic case.
+{It is worth noticing here that when $b_{e}>0$ (namely, when the external field is parallel to the magnetic field of the layer itself), then $\delta E<0$ and the solutions analyzed in this paper present a ferromagnetic behavior.}

 The final contribution at the first order in $b_e$ to the free energy can be written as

 where